Prosamodi/Bluetooth-Attendance-System--a.k.a.-BLATSY--.NETMAUI/README.md

 Export attendance records to Excel for safekeeping, analysis, or printing.

 **Database Management (CRUD Operations)** <br/>
-Manage all aspects of attendance data, including:
+Manage all aspects of attendance data, including: <br>
 ○ Adding new students. <br/>
 ○ Creating and managing subjects. <br/>
 ○ Assigning classes to subjects. <br/>